PlayEveryWare/eos_plugin_for_unity/docs/SceneWalkthrough/LobbiesWalkthrough.md

     - ``LobbyId`` Searches by the lobby id as found at the top of the lobby.
     - ``Level`` Searches by level, as chosen by the host when creating the lobby.
     - ``BucketId`` Searches by Bucket ID, as chosen by the host when creating the lobby.
+    - Invites sent from other players will also appear here, with the user who sent the invite's ID and ``Accept`` and ``Decline`` option

+-The ``Friends`` tab on the upper right corner opens the friends list.
+    - The ``Invite`` button next to each entry sends an invite to that player.

 ❗ More documentation on the lobby interface can be found [here](https://dev.epicgames.com/docs/game-services/lobbies).